TRIQS/dft_tools/doc/guide/analysis.rst

   * `DOS_wannier_(sp)_proj(i)_(m)_(n).dat`: As above, but printed as orbitally-resolved matrix in indices `(m)` and `(n)`.
 For `d` orbitals, it gives the DOS separately for, e.g., :math:`d_{xy}`, :math:`d_{x^2-y^2}`, and so on,

-otherwise, the ouptput is returned by the function for a further usage in :program:`python`.
+otherwise, the output is returned by the function for a further usage in :program:`python`.

 Partial charges
 ---------------